• Skip to main content

 • Cornstarch - A bit of cornstarch acts as a binder, thickening the juice in your berries to make the filling.

-• Brown Sugar - A bit of brown sugar is needed to sweeten the topping, but it's far less than what is often used in rhubarb crisp recipes.
+• Brown Sugar - A bit of brown sugar, or try Homemade Brown Sugar, is needed to sweeten the topping.
+I've used far less than what is often called for in rhubarb crisp recipes!

 • Butter - A stick of cold butter, chopped into cubes combines with the dry ingredients to form the crumbly topping.
 While the oats, almond flour and less sugar make the topping healthier, it's still a decadent treat, not short on butter!